Strapazzon/beer-collection/README.md

 To persist user sessions and collection information on the backend side, I have decided to use [Vercel KV](https://vercel.com/docs/storage/vercel-kv).
 This is a Redis persistence database in-memory, which has excellent performance.
 To ensure data persistence and optimal performance for user sessions and collection information on the backend side, I decided to use Vercel KV.
 This Redis persistence database in-memory provides excellent performance and reliability.

+I have chosen to use the Cypress suite for testing purposes, as it is a highly efficient testing framework that is well integrated with both React and NextJS.
+Cypress offers a range of features that allow for comprehensive testing of web applications, such as automated testing, debugging, and real-time reloads.
+Additionally, Cypress provides an easy-to-use interface for creating and managing test suites, making it a great choice for developers of all skill levels.
+By utilizing the Cypress suite, I can ensure that my website is thoroughly tested and optimized for optimal performance and user experience.

 To host this project on the web, I have decided to use the Vercel platform, which is optimized for NextJS.

 ## Technologies and libraries